libis/workflow/README.md

   ::Libis::Tools::Parameter class for this.

 The ::Libis::Workflow::Task base class allready defines the following parameters:
-* quiet: Prevent generating log output.
+* recursive: Run the task on all subitems recursively.
 Default: false
-* recursive: Run the task on all subitems recursively.
+* abort_recursion_on_failure: Stop processing items recursively if one item fails.
 Default: false
 * retry_count: Number of times to retry the task.
 Default: 0
 * retry_interval: Number of seconds to wait between retries.
 Default: 10

 If 'class' is not present, the default '::Libis::Workflow::TaskGroup' with the given name will be instantiated, which performs each sub-task on the item.

 If the task is configured to be recursive, it will iterate over the child items and perform each sub-task on each of the child items.
 If a 'class' value is given, an instance of that class will be created and the task will be handed the work item to process on.
 See the chapter on 'Tasks' below for more information on tasks.

 Note that a task with custom processing will not execute sub-tasks.
 If you configured a processing task with subtasks an exception will be thrown when trying to execute the job.